mateus-po/appoitment-reservatons-project/README.md

 ![User edit page](/readme-screenshots/user-edit.png "User edit page of Gatopedia")

-## Creating and Editing articles:
+## Creating and Editing articles

 They also can add new articles and edit existing ones:

 ![Add article page](/readme-screenshots/adding-article.png "Add article page of Gatopedia")

-linkre displayed:
+Gatopedia's editor is based on open-source tool [Editor.js](https://editorjs.io).
+The site also uses this tool to load articles.
+This is how articles are displayed:

 ![Article page](/readme-screenshots/article.png "Article page of Gatopedia")

 Users can also search for articles.
 Searching is only executed in article titles.
-It uses built-in search options that are available on MongoDB search indexes.
-Search view looks like this:
+It uses built-in search options that are available on mongoose npm module.

 ![Search page](/readme-screenshots/search.png "Search page of Gatopedia")
-## Side menu options:
+## Side menu options

 About page: